-An expert in his field, Rick Hanson PhD is the author of several books that focus on well-being and happiness.
+An expert in his field, the creator of the 12 pillars of well-being, Rick Hanson, is the author of several books that focus on well-being and happiness.
 In Hardwiring Happiness, for example, the eminent psychologist discusses how recent scientific studies have led to a greater understanding of the correlations between neural structures and mental well-being.

-However, Rick Hanson is probably best known as the founder of the Wellspring Institute for Neuroscience and Contemplative Wisdom, an institution that is centred on the 12 pillars that lead to well-being.
+However, Rick Hanson is probably best known as the founder of the Wellspring Institute for Neuroscience and Contemplative Wisdom, an institution that is centred on the 12 pillars of well-being.
 Along with his other best-selling publications, Just One Thing, Buddha's Brain and Mother Nature, Hanson produces a free newsletter that has over 100,000 subscribers.
-Throughout his published work and his regular newsletters, Hansen's 35-year career has been leading many to the 12 pillars concept.
+Throughout his published work and his regular newsletters, Hansen's extensive career has been leading many to the 12 pillars of well-being concept.

 What is it that Rick Hanson can teach us about happiness and contentment and how do the pillars of well-being help us to achieve them?
 Let's examine Rick Hanson's concept in the first place.